-In the morning
+In the morning:

-- Get up 30 minutes early and go for a walk, cycle, run or swim. - Get off the bus a few stops early and walk the rest of the way to your destination - for example, to work or to the local shops. - Visit your local leisure centre, especially if you work and can make use of flexitime. - Walk or cycle all or part of the way to work. - Do some vacuuming. - Mop the floor. - When you can, walk to talk instead of using the phone or email. - Use the stairs instead of the lift. - Park at the furthest end of the car park.
+- Get up early and go for a walk, cycle, run or swim. - Get off the bus a few stops early and walk the rest of the way to your destination - for example, to your local shops, or to see friends. - Visit your local leisure centre. - Do some vacuuming or mop the floor.